josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 ## 📺 International Attention Can Expand Reporting Space

-External coverage may make domestic reporting:
+External coverage may provide:

-- easier;
-- safer;
-- harder to ignore.

-It may create:

 - corroboration;
 - source pathways;
 - editorial confidence;
-- reputational cost.
+- reputational cost;
+- preservation outside a domestic news cycle.

+It may make domestic reporting easier or harder to ignore.

-But international attention can also distort priorities.
+It may also distort priorities.

 Newsrooms may prefer: